hyndex/libslac/docs/PlatformIOExample.md

 }
 ```

-This program repeatedly calls `qca7000Process()` to service the modem
+This program uses `qca7000ProcessSlice()` to service the modem whenever
+the INT pin signals an interrupt. `Channel::poll()` is called to check
-and uses `Channel::poll()` to check for incoming SLAC frames.
+for incoming SLAC frames.
 It can be
 extended to implement the full ISO15118‑3 handshake.

 ## 6. Build the Firmware